-FINAL EXAM • The final exam for this course will held on THURSDAY, AUGUST 4TH, 2022 at 9:30 AM in room SC2202.
-This time has been assigned by the college and cannot be changed except in dire emergencies (see SECTION 3B for details).
+FINAL EXAM • The final exam for this course will held in-person on THURSDAY, DECEMBER 14TH, 2023 at 9:15 AM in room SC1102.
+This time has been assigned by the college and cannot be changed except in dire emergencies (see Section 3B for details).
 The final exam will not be given at an alternate time due to the final exam schedule of other courses.

-ASSESSMENTS
+1G ASSESSMENTS